boxiangliu/covseq/README.md

 2. \*.vcf: variant calls
 3. \*.snpEff.vcf: variant calls annotated with snpEff
 4. \*.snpEff.tsv: parsed VCF annotations
+5. \*.tsv: This is for internal testing and you can safely ignore this file.

 **That's it**.
 You can now use the VCF and annotations for downstream analysis.